ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 ![Screenshot 2023-07-02 134113](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/39f89ce1-920f-450e-a7ba-6ee6cfc51d0b)

-If you try to Signup with an Empty Form :
+If you attempt to sign up with an empty form, you will encounter an error message indicating that the form fields cannot be left empty and prompting you to fill in the required information.
 ![Screenshot 2023-07-02 134222](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/89eb14c7-96ab-4a3e-acae-8325d753fafe)

-If you try to submit with an exsisting email :
+If you attempt to submit a form with an existing email address, you will receive an error message indicating that the email is already associated with an existing account.
 ![Screenshot 2023-07-02 134722](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/21d5a7fd-671b-4a33-a964-1d145082a733)

-If the confirm passwrod does not match with password :(the password Should be greater than 5 charachter)
+If the confirmed password does not match the entered password, or if the password is less than 5 characters, an error message will appear, indicating that the password should be greater than 5 characters and asking you to ensure that the confirmed password matches the entered password.
 ![Screenshot 2023-07-02 134856](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/a16284d5-6c73-49ff-bbb9-291a66b9b3db)

 # Cart :
-After Logging In , We can Access to our Cart :
+After logging in, you will gain access to your cart, allowing you to view and manage the items you have added for purchase.

 ![Screenshot 2023-07-02 140358](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/ee9dfe97-1af2-4b89-ba54-0720ff388155)

-After adding Some item to the Cart,We can see the total number of item at the top right of our picture.Also we can see items added and the Total Price at the Bottom Right of our Picture.
+After adding items to the cart, you will notice the total number of items displayed at the top right corner of the picture.
+Additionally, at the bottom right corner of the picture, you will be able to see the list of added items along with the total price for all the items in the cart.
 ![Screenshot 2023-07-02 141927](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/9403d483-2772-402c-8420-99060521e134)
 ![Screenshot 2023-07-02 141941](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/0c69c79e-b17c-44fc-9420-f086ecb08c06)